Metro Bank Holdings PLC: Holding(s) in Company

 2. Full chain of controlled undertakings through which the voting rights and/or the financial instruments are effectively held starting with the ultimate controlling natural person or legal entities (please add additional rows as necessary)

-Name of % of voting rights if % of voting rights through Total of both if it Ultimate controlling person controlled it equals or is higher financial instruments if it equals or is higher undertaking than the notifiable equals or is higher than the than the notifiable threshold notifiable threshold threshold Ben Stein and Zach Sternberg as joint-controllers of 10.103738 10.103738% Spruce House Investment Management LLC Spruce House Investment 10.103738 10.103738% Management LLC
+Ultimate Name of % of voting rights if it % of voting rights through financial Total of both if it equals controlling controlled equals or is higher than instruments if it equals or is higher or is higher than the person undertaking the notifiable threshold than the notifiable threshold notifiable threshold Gregory Conifer Alexander Management Below 5% Below 5% L.L.C

 10. In case of proxy voting